 Cognitive Disorders Program

-The Cognitive Disorders Program researches the causes of memory loss and/or impaired thinking ability, such as dementia, Alzheimer's disease, Frontotemporal dementia and Creutzfeldt-Jakob disease.
+The Cognitive Disorders Program focuses on the diagnosis and treatment of people experiencing problems with memory and thinking ability, such as dementia, Alzheimer's disease and Creutzfeldt-Jakob disease.

 The program also is engaged in both clinical and translational research, including brain imaging and clinical trials.
 An important part of this research is the Michigan Alzheimer's Disease Center (MADC), based in the Department of Neurology.
 The MADC is a center supported by private philanthropy, institutional and federal funding which allows the MADC to conduct and support research on Alzheimer's disease and related disorders; promote state-of-the-art care and wellness for individuals and families affected by memory loss; and increase dementia awareness through collaborative education and outrearch efforts.

 To make an appointment, please visit our Dementia, Alzheimer's Disease and Memory Loss webpage on the UofMHealth.org website.

 - Mild Alzheimer's disease and are interested in research participation

 - Suspected frontotemporal dementia, Lewy Body Dementia or dementia other than Alzheimer's disease

 - Mild cognitive impairment or isolated memory impairment, i.e. significant memory loss but no functional impairment or obvious explanation such as head injury, stroke, psychiatric illness or serious medical illness

 - Patients less than 50 years old with cognitive complaints are usually most appropriate for referral to the general Neurology Clinic